 The Duke University Center for International & Global Studies (DUCIGS) invites proposals for Graduate Working Groups on Global Issues at the start of each academic year.
-DUCIGS provides funding for expenses related to meetings - including food, readings and audio-visual materials.
-Further, groups are eligible to request additional support for special events during the academic year, such as workshops, symposia and mini-conferences.
+DUCIGS provides funding for expenses related to meetings, such as food, readings and audio-visual materials.
+Groups are eligible to request additional support for special programming during the academic year, including workshops, symposia, mini-conferences, and publications.

 Within this program are thematic graduate working groups that are both interdisciplinary in their membership and student-driven in their design.
-Meetings are held at least four times each semester, during which students are encouraged to share their individual perspectives on issues of a global nature.
-Often selected readings are discussed, and students have the opportunity to share their own research with the group in order to receive feedback from a variety of disciplines.
+Meetings are held at least four times each semester, during which students are encouraged to share their individual perspectives on topics of a global nature.
+Often, selected readings are discussed, and students have the opportunity to present their own research to the group in order to receive feedback from a variety of disciplines.

 - Challenges in International Development